marmitar/vkPost/README.md

 # vkPost
-vkPost is a Vulkan post processing layer to enhance the visual graphics of games.
+vkPost is a Vulkan post processing layer to enhance the visuals of games.

 Currently, the build in effects are:
 - Contrast Adaptive Sharpening